fionntmcc/cross-platform-hrm/README.md

 One architecture handles three tasks:

-- **4x4 Sudoku** — tiny, fast to train, used for sanity-checking the architecture.
+- **4×4 Sudoku** — tiny, fast to train, used for sanity-checking the architecture.
-- **9x9 Sudoku** — the headline task.
+- **9×9 Sudoku** — the headline task.
-- **Weighted mazes** — a new benchmark we built that labels shortest paths over randomised edge weights using Dijkstra.
+- **Weighted mazes** — a new benchmark we built that labels shortest paths over randomised edge weights using Dijkstra algorithm.

+### Features

 Beyond the model itself, the project includes: